In the wake of the ongoing student loan crisis, an old idea that is gaining new popularity is the concept of income-share agreements.

-If at the time of the signing of an income-share agreement a student knew for sure that they would be able to pay back the money, they would be much better off just getting a standard student loans.
-In many ways an income-share agreement is a students way of protecting themselves against unemployment and underemployment.
+If at the time of the signing of an income-share agreement, a student knew for sure that they would be able to pay back the money, they would be much better off just getting a standard student loan.
+In many ways, an income-share agreement is a student’s way of protecting themselves against unemployment and underemployment.

 Reading the Fine Print

 Ultimately the quality of these agreements comes down the exact terms and conditions.
 Just as some student loan terms are great, and some are awful, income-share agreement quality could vary greatly.

 Students considering an income-share agreement should look very closely at the cap in payments.
 If the cap is too high or the length of the share is too long, it could result in very unfair terms to the student.
 Already, some are calling income-share agreements a modern-day form of indentured servitude.

 Before signing an income-share agreement, it is critical to understand all of the terms and conditions.

 Because we are talking about long-term financial agreements involving sophisticated parties such as lenders and investors, it will be critical that the interests of the students who enter these agreements are protected.

 One of the big issues with student loans has been the lack of consumer protections in the marketplace.
 If income-sharing agreements are to be part of the solution to the student loan crisis, it would be wise for schools and regulators to set clear boundaries early on so that the industry has a chance to grow in a way that benefits all involved.

 They may sound simple in theory, but the contract has the potential to get very complicated, very quickly.
 If done properly, it can be a great system.
 If abused, graduates could be unfairly forced to fork over a ton of money.